Hajime-Saitou/batch-job/README.md

 ## Output the log file

-To output logs, specify the logOutputDirectory parameter to entry().
+To output logs, specify the logOutputDirectory parameter to constructor of JobManager class or Job.entry().
 The log file name is the job id with a "log" extension; if the job id is not specified, the base name from the first argument on the command line is used.